bensama/100-days-of-code/log.md

 **Today's Progress**: Created my first CLi

 **Thoughts:** Really interested in how a CLI works.
-Allowed me to expand my javascript knowledge
+I was following a tutorial by Traversy Media.
+The tutorial was a little outdated and the mongoDb functions he was using were depreciated so I had some debugging to do.